-TEACH Public Schools has adopted a policy prohibiting workplace violence.
-Consistent with this policy, acts or threats of physical violence, including intimidation, harassment, bullying, and/or coercion, which involve or affect TEACH Public Schools or which occur on TEACH Public School's property will not be tolerated.
+TEACH Public Schools has adopted a policy prohibiting workplace violence including a Workplace Violence Prevention Plan.
+Consistent with this policy, acts or threats of physical violence, including intimidation, harassment, bullying, and/or coercion, which involve or affect TEACH Public Schools or which occur on TEACH Public Schools property will not be tolerated.
 Examples of workplace violence include, but are not limited to, the following:

-All threats or acts of violence occurring on TEACH Public School's premises, regardless of the relationship between TEACH Public Schools and the parties involved.
+All threats or acts of violence occurring on TEACH Public Schools premises, regardless of the relationship between TEACH Public Schools and the parties involved.